 Tails are awesome help to swimming dogs!
 Some dogs are able to use their tails as a rudder in the water, and Retriever breeds are especially good at this.

 A dog’s tail helps them spread their scent.
-Animal Planet says that alpha dogs that hold their tails high can release more scent from the anal glands.
-Scared dogs that hold their tails between their legs are submissively covering their scent glands.
+Animal Planet says that alpha dogs who hold their tails high can release more scent from the anal glands.
+Scared dogs who hold their tails between their legs are submissively covering their scent glands.
 The swoosh of a tail helps fan the scent into the air.

 The tail is an extension of the spine, but it’s far more flexible.
 It’s also more exposed and active, so there’s a greater chance of injury.
 A dog’s tail has its own set of muscles, anchors and discs.